stevenwaterman/stevenwaterman.github.io/_posts/2020-02-17-minesweeper-optimisation.md

 If cells only affected each other horizontally, we could use long rows instead.

 To create these layers, I replaced the 100x100 grid of cells with a 10x10 grid of containers.
-Each contained a 10x10 grid of cells, and was placed in its own HTML layer by setting `z-index`.
+Each contained a 10x10 grid of cells, and was placed in its own HTML layer by setting <code>z-index</code>.

-I added `backface-visibility: hidden` to the containers which is designed for rendering 3D scenes in the browser.
+I added <code>backface-visibility: hidden</code> to the containers which is designed for rendering 3D scenes in the browser.
-This was a bit hacky, but disabled some browser optimisation, forcing it to respect the `z-index` value and put the node in its own HTML layer.
+This was a bit hacky, but disabled some browser optimisation, forcing it to respect the <code>z-index</code> value and put the node in its own HTML layer.

 ### Results